Learned iterative networks: An operator learning perspective: Operator learning

 In practice we only have finite number of samples $(\signal_1,\data_1), \ldots , (\signal_n,\data_n) \in \RecSpace \times \DataSpace$ from $(\signalrand,\datarand)$.
-Hence, instead of solving the learning problem in \eqref{eq:IntroData_SupervisedX}, we compute the corresponding empirical risk estimator by solving the training problem
+Hence, instead of solving the learning problem in \eqref{eq:SupDataX-Loss}, we compute the corresponding empirical risk estimator by solving the training problem

+The above formalisation of learning is a straightforward generalisation of statistical learning into a setting where $\RecSpace$ and $\DataSpace$ can be infinite dimensional vector spaces.
+The full statistical interpretation requires some additional structure, like assuming that $\RecSpace$ and $\DataSpace$ are separable Hilbert spaces.
+Then Bayes theorem holds and if the output variable follows a white noise model, then the Bayes estimator can also be interpreted as a maximum likelihood estimator over the of neural operators specified by the architecture, see \cite{Reinhardt:2024aa} for further details.

-Supervised learning is the most often considered setting in the literature, since it is in fact the most desirable case for learned reconstruction.
+Supervised learning is the most often considered setting in the literature for solving inverse problem, since it is in fact the most desirable case for learned reconstruction.
 This is simply because the learning involves training data that provide access to ground-truth/measurement pairs which are directly linked by the underlying operator equation and hence carry the most information of the inverse problem.
-But, this is also its main drawback, namely that each observed data in the training data needs to have a corresponding ground-truth signal.
+But, this is also its main drawback, namely that each output data in the training data needs to have a corresponding ground-truth input data.
 This can be problematic to obtain in practice.

-\subsection{Unsupervised operator learning}
+\subsubsection{Unsupervised operator learning}

 It is often difficult to gain access to paired training examples that are drawn from the joint distribution of the $(\RecSpace \times \DataSpace)$-valued random variable $(\signalrand,\datarand)$.